Virtual Teaching Writing: Structure and Style®

 Time: 10:00 AM‒2:30 PM CT

-This three-session workshop will be offered on Tuesday, June 11, 18, and 25, from 10:00 AM to 2:30 PM CT.
-We are excited to announce that Andrew Pudewa will return as presenter and facilitator to guide participants through the Teaching Writing: Structure and Style writing methods course.
-Following the instruction of each unit, Andrew will facilitate the related practicum assignment.
-Assisting Andrew this year will be IEW Implementation Coach Jeff Nease.
+The three-session workshop will be offered on August 5, 6, and 7 from 10:00 AM to 2:30 PM CT.
+IEW Implementation Coach Jeff Nease will guide participants through the Teaching Writing: Structure and Style® writing methods course and facilitate the related practicum assignments.
 During the presentation, participants can ask questions using the chat feature, and IEW Educational Consultants will answer in real time.

 Who should attend the Virtual Teaching Writing: Structure and Style workshop?